whaison/Heavy-Wizards-Radar/README.md

 This is also the place to submit any technical issues (bugs) or feature requests.

 ##Main features:##
 * Customization: nearly anything can be tweaked.
+Many maps can be placed: a typical example would be a building with many floors - every time a player enters a floor **Heavy Wizards Radar** loads the map to that floor automatically.
 * Scalability: works for any type of game where a 2D mini-map & radar is appropriate (side-scrollers are supported).
 Works on any platform.
+Maps can be oriented in any way one wishes.
 * Precision: every map has a world representation to properly project actors & environment onto the radar.
 * Power: all graphics is material based making the imagination the sole limitation of how the radar will look.
 * Convenience: provides many out of the box features.